reubenharry/website/content/maths/ComplexAnalysis.md

 with $\frac{\partial f\_i(a)}{\partial x\_j}=T\_{ij}$.

-For $g : \C \to \C$, differentiability is defined the same way, with the crucial difference that $T$ is linear in a vector space over a *complex* field, i.e. $T$ is the operator corresponding to multiplication by a complex number.
+For $g : \C \to \C$, differentiability is defined the same way, with the crucial difference that $T$ is linear in the 1D vector space over a *complex* field (rather than linear in a 2D vector space over the real field), i.e. $T$ is always a operator corresponding to multiplication by a complex number.
 Multiplication by a complex number corresponds to the following matrix:

 $$ \begin{bmatrix} x & y & \\\\ -y & x & \end{bmatrix} $$